Dr. Dre: Personal life

 On December 15, 1981, when Dre was 16 years old and his then-girlfriend Cassandra Joy Greene was 15 years old, the two had a son named Curtis, who was brought up by Greene and first met Dre 20 years later.
 Curtis performed as a rapper under the name Hood Surgeon.

-In 1983, Dre and Lisa Johnson had a daughter named La Tanya Danielle Young.
+Dre and Lisa Johnson had a daughter named La Tanya Danielle Young.
 Dre and Johnson have three daughters together.

 In 1988, Dre and Jenita Porter had a son named Andre Young Jr. In 1990, Porter sued Dre, seeking $5,000 of child support per month.
 On August 23, 2008, Andre died at the age of 20 from an overdose of heroin and morphine at his mother's Woodland Hills home.

 From 1987 to 1996, Dre dated singer Michel'le, who frequently contributed vocals to Ruthless Records and Death Row Records albums.
 In 1991, they had a son named Marcel.

-In April 1992, after a verbal dispute with his engineer, Dre was consequentially shot four times in his leg.
+In April 1992, after a verbal dispute with his engineer, Dre was consequently shot four times in his leg.

-In 1996, Dre married Nicole (née Plotzker) Threatt, who was previously married to basketball player Sedale Threatt.
+On May 25, 1996, Dre married Nicole (née Plotzker) Threatt, who was previously married to basketball player Sedale Threatt.
 They have two children together: a son named Truice (born 1997) and a daughter named Truly (born 2001).

 In 2001, Dre earned a total of about US$52 million from selling part of his share of Aftermath Entertainment to Interscope Records and his production of such hit songs that year as "Family Affair" by Mary J. Blige.
 Rolling Stone magazine thus named him the second highest-paid artist of the year.
 Dr. Dre was ranked 44th in 2004 from earnings of $11.4 million, primarily from production royalties from such projects as albums from G-Unit and D12 and the single "Rich Girl" by singer Gwen Stefani and rapper Eve.
 Forbes estimated his net worth at US$270 million in 2012.
 The same publication later reported that he acquired US$110 million via his various endeavors in 2012, making him the highest–paid artist of the year.
 Income from the 2014 sale of Beats to Apple, contributing to what Forbes termed "the biggest single-year payday of any musician in history", made Dr. Dre the world's richest musical performer of 2015.
+He remains one of the wealthiest musical artists.